-Subjects will be assigned to products in accordance with the randomization schedule generated by an approved GSK CH vendor, prior to the start of the study, using validated software.
+Subjects will be assigned to products in accordance with the randomization schedule generated by PPD , prior to the start of the study, using validated software.

-Study product will be dispensed by qualified site personnel per the dosage/administration instructions.
-Procedure should be in place to avoid nicotine cross-contamination.
+Esomerazole capsules will be dispensed by qualified site personnel (unblinded) per the dosage/administration instructions.
+These staff members will not be involved in any safety, efficacy assessments or other aspects of the study that could be influenced by the knowledge of which product a subject has been assigned to use.
 An additional member of site staff should ensure the dispensing procedures are completed accurately.